rodrigoazs/django-rest-test/README.md

 # django-rest-test

-The problem is to develop an API of a bank system that provides 4 different basic operations, these are: creating an account, checking balance of an account, deposit money to an account and withdraw money from an account.
-All API responses are JSON.
+Django-test-test is an API for a bank system developed with **Django/REST Framework** that provides 4 different basic operations:

+* Creating an account
+* Checking balance of an account
+* Deposit money to an account
+* Withdraw money from an account.

+In order to authorize users operations a JSON Web Token has to be generated and refreshed constantly.

 ## Comments